mehulagg/gitlab/doc/user/packages/conan_repository/index.md

 ### Re-publishing a package with the same recipe

 When you publish a package that has the same recipe (`package-name/version@user/channel`) as an existing package, the duplicate files are uploaded successfully and are accessible through the UI.
-However, when the package is installed, only the most recently-published set is returned.
+However, when the package is installed, only the most recently-published package is returned.

 ## Install a Conan package